| Luke has been looking forward to Father's Day for a long time now. His

 me Luke would forget - but everyone was wrong.
 Nobody stopped to think

+about that larger-than-life bond between father and son.
 I have watched as Luke's mind adapted to life without a dad.
 But

+Father's Day is still a big challenge.
 I thought I had licked the problem years ago with my Band-Aid solution

 called Brother's Day.
 The boys exchanged gifts and went to Canada's